Get free weekly resources from us!

 Compare your starting budget and estimated cost to determine the amount of funds you need to raise.

-Now, here are some creative tips to make VBS fundraising successful…
+Here are our creative tips to make VBS fundraising successful…and maybe even a little fun!

 VBS fundraising (and tips) for awesome decorations: